mph-/lcapy/doc/internals.rst

 Lcapy uses a number of classes to represent a value or expression.
-These classes all inherit from the `Expr` base class; this is a wrapper for a SymPy expression.
+These classes all inherit from the `Expr` base class; this is a facade for a SymPy expression.
 Unfortunately, SymPy does not provide a generic SymPy expression class so `Expr` stores the SymPy expression as its `expr` attribute.

 `Expr` is the base class for Lcapy expressions.
 There are a number of classes that inherit from this class:

-`cExpr` represents a constant, such as the resistance of a resistor.
+`ConstantExpression` represents a constant, such as the resistance of a resistor.
 The constant must be real and positive.

-`tExpr` represents a time domain expression.
+`TimeDomainExpression` represents a time domain expression.
 This should be real.

-`sExpr` represents an s-domain expression.
+`LaplaceDomainExpression` represents an s-domain expression.
 This can be complex.

-`omegaExpr` represents an angular frequency domain expression.
+`AngularFourierDomainExpression` represents an angular frequency domain expression.
 This can be complex.

-`fExpr` represents a frequency domain expression.
+`FourierDomainExpression` represents a frequency domain expression.
 This can be complex.

-`noiseExpr` represents a noise expression (amplitude spectral density).
+`NoiseExpresssion` represents a noise expression (amplitude spectral density).
 This is real.

 `Impedance` represents a generalized impedance.